rueters-it/Dealers-Guide-and-Troubleshoot/DIS/Quantum/Cc-duplication-error.md

 ## Troubleshoot

 ### Invoice not listed
-- If the associated invoice is not listed on the Manually Auth Trans screen, a DIS Support technician will need be notified to update the files on their end.
-Email DIS Support.
+- If the associated invoice is not listed on the Manually Auth Trans screen, notify IT.
+A ticket will need to be submitted to DIS Support to update the files on their end.
+- DIS will reset the invoice.
+After reset notification from IT (or DIS), try closing it and charge the card like normal.